 A significant portion of electricity generated by the Hydro Power Facilities fluctuates with the natural water flows of the respective watersheds.
-Typically, the second quarter, during the spring run-off, is the most productive period for the Wawatay Hydro Facility and the Sechelt Creek Hydro Facility.
-The Dryden Hydro Facility, which has lower variability, has historically produced the most electricity during the third quarter.
+Typically, the second quarter, during the spring run-off, is the most productive period for the Wawatay Hydro Facility, the Sechelt Creek Hydro Facility and the Dryden Hydro Facility.
+For the Hluey Lakes Hydro Facility, the first and fourth quarters are the most productive because of the facility's geographic location leading to higher local electricity demands during those quarters.